 Oakland, California native Kevin Eastman thrives on simplicity and logic.
 An accomplished, skilled speaker, mentor, and community activist with a “tell it like it is” mentality, he shoots from the hip when when discussing personal development and improvement.
 His mission (and passion) is to assist people with overcoming the obstacles they face, no matter how minor or major they are.
 One of his favorite philosophies is, "Obstacles, barriers, and challenges are only as large as you make them in your head."

 Kevin holds education degrees from the Community College of the Air Force, Columbia Southern University, and Azusa Pacific University, respectively.
-He also holds certifications in Marketing, Professional Selling Skills, and Sales Coaching.
+He is also certified in Marketing, Professional Selling Skills, and Sales Coaching.

 Married and residing in Southern California, Kevin enjoys being involved with community development and improvement efforts as a member of Alpha Phi Alpha Fraternity, sports, traveling, watching movies, listening to music, writing, cooking, meeting people, and spending time with family and friends.

 Throughout my travels and various positions, I've managed to learn a thing or two.
-One of those things is a simple philosophy: whenever possible, do what you can to make a positive impact on a person's life, using the knowledge and experience you've gained.
+One of those things is a simple philosophy: whenever possible, do what you can to make a positive impact on another person's life, using the knowledge and experience you've gained.
 My goal is to assist people in identifying, and simplifying complicated areas in their life, in order to keep them moving toward their goals.
 The challenge is getting people to admit areas of their life are complicated.
 I know too well how difficult this is, because the human ego can be a beast.
 Admittedly, at one point, my ego was spiraling out of control!

 One of the most amazing lessons I've learned is the difference between passion and purpose.
 The two may sound similar, but they're quite different.
 Passion is what wakes you up in the morning, ready to engage in an activity.
 The purpose is the benefit others receive as a result of you doing the activity you're passionate about.